 You may be curious however, a diffuser works!
 In this article we’ll outline how the four different types of diffusers work (ultrasonic, nebulizing, heat and evaporative) which also may help you choose between the two if you happen to be debating.
 Let's dive in and answer this burning question: how does a diffuser work?

-If you’re trying to decide between an ultrasonic or nebulizing diffuser, it can be a tough choice since they both have their own unique set of benefits and drawbacks.
+If you’re trying to decide between the two types we recommend: an ultrasonic or nebulizing diffuser, it can be a tough choice since they both have their own unique set of benefits and drawbacks.

 Nebulizing diffusers typically produce better therapeutic effects, since they release essential oils directly into the environment and is not diluted through water vapour.
 However, they are a little more expensive typically, and don’t humidify the air.